 How to become an Explosives Worker

-Explosives workers must have significant experience in chemistry and engineering.
-Demolition work is the most obvious example of this; an explosives professional who plans and executes structural collapses must thoroughly understand the materials that need to be demolished, the structural forces at play and the proper composition and placement of the explosive charges used to accomplish this.
+An explosives worker who plans and executes structural collapses must thoroughly understand the materials that need to be demolished, the structural forces at play, and the proper composition and placement of the explosive charges used to accomplish this.